Curious about which online advertising platforms exist beyond your current advertising strategy?

-The top 3 ad platforms by 2021 advertising revenues were:
+Top 3 ad platforms by 2021 advertising revenue:

 Given Facebook and Google’s popularity as online advertising platforms, you’ll face high competition with millions of other advertisers to get your ads shown and capture users' saturated attention.
 It’s a challenge.
 It also means ad prices can be comparatively high.